twairgroup/wondercoin/README.md

 and still debug.

 May 2 2021
-The development work is nearing completion, and the first block and initial beacon will be launched soon.
+The development work is nearing completion, and the Genesis block and initial beacon will be launched soon.